Where can you get support at Christmas?

 Our online community

-Visit the BHF community on HealthUnlocked to talk with other people affected by heart disease.
+Join our online community HealthUnlocked to talk with other people affected by heart and circulatory diseases.
 You can find support and advice there 24/7 during the Christmas period.

 Age UK – 8am-7pm every day of the year